-- analyzing and quantifying various biochemical parameters in the body like blood sugar, cholesterol, uric acid, etc.
+- analyzing and quantifying various biochemical parameters in the body like blood sugar, cholesterol, uric acid, blood gases, etc.

-- measurement and morphological assessment of blood components like red blood cells, white blood cells and platelets.
+- measurement and morphological assessment of blood components (complete blood counts including red blood cells, white blood cells, and platelets).

 - culture and antibiotic sensitivity of blood in case of septicemia.

-- Therapeutic purpose: removal of blood for treatment of high levels of iron (as in haemochromatosis, thalassemia, etc) or red blood cells ( as in polycythemia)
+- Therapeutic purpose: removal of blood for treatment of high levels of iron (as in hemochromatosis, thalassemia, etc) or red blood cells ( as in polycythemia)